 These venture bets on startups that "returned the fund," making firms and careers, were the result of research, strong convictions, and patient follow-through.
 Here are the stories behind the biggest VC home runs of all time.

-In venture capital, returns follow the power law — 80% of the wins come from 20% of the deals.
+In venture capital, returns follow the Pareto principle — 80% of the wins come from 20% of the deals.

 Great venture capitalists invest knowing they’re going to take a lot of losses in order to hit those wins.

 Chris Dixon of top venture firm Andreessen Horowitz has referred to this as the “Babe Ruth effect,” in reference to the legendary 1920s-era baseball player.
 Babe Ruth would strike out a lot, but also made slugging records.